Test your level of English

 This is a quick, free online test.
 At the end of each test your level will be assessed at a CEFR level (A2 to C2).
-Click 'Continue' and answer each of the questions:
+Answer each of the questions.

 - There are 60 multiple-choice questions.

 - You will be able to see the answers and your level of English

 |Pre-intermediate||A2||3.5 - 4.0||Foundation, Level 1|

 |Upper mediate||B2||5.5 - 6.0||Higher, Level 2|

 A1 – Elementary

 You can understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.
 You can introduce yourself and others and you can ask and answer questions about personal details, such as where you live, people you know and things you have.
 You can interact in a simple way provided the other person talks slowly and clearly and is prepared to help.

 A2 – Pre-intermediate

 You can understand sentences and frequently used expressions related to areas of most immediate relevance (e.g. very basic personal and family information, shopping, local geography, employment).
 You can communicate in simple and routine tasks requiring a simple and direct exchange of information on familiar and routine matters.
 You can describe in simple terms aspects of your background, immediate environment and matters in areas of immediate basic need.